The Valley of Bangor initially chartered on September 24, 1884. On September 24, 2019, we celebrated the 125th

-The school’s removal to Bangor occurred in the late summer or early fall of 1819 since the academic year did not close until August 25th.
+The school’s removal to Bangor occurred in the late summer or early fall of 1819.
+The academic year only closed on August 25th.
 Between that date and the erection of the Seminary’s own buildings, professors lived in their own rented quarters.
 Students boarded with private families.

-Their classes were held in several of the buildings in Bangor that included the old Court House.
+Their classes occurred in several of the buildings in Bangor, including the old Court House.
 Later, rooms were rented for the Seminary in a brick building on Water and Main Streets, owned by Mr. Alexander Savage.
 On January 15, 2004, a fire destroyed this site, which later became the Masonic Temple site in Bangor.

 The first Chapel was constructed in 1824 in the yard of the Hamlin house.
-It was built almost entirely by the members of the seminary at a total cost of $1,200.
-This building was destroyed by fire on March 29, 1829.
+Built almost entirely by the members of the seminary at a total cost of $1,200.
+On March 19, 1829, a fire destroyed this building.
+The building held insurance for $700.

-The building was insured for $700.
-The Chapel was used for recitations, lectures, and other public exercises of both Seminary and Classical School.6 The second building constructed was the Commons House, which housed 26 students.
+The Chapel held recitations, lectures, and other public exercises of both Seminary and Classical School.6 The second building constructed included the Commons House, which housed 26 students.
 It started in 1827 but was not completed until 1828.
-It was remodeled in 1839 to a residence for two faculty members.
+Remodeled in 1839, it became a residence for two faculty members.

 The Dormitory or Maine Hall began in 1833 and finished in 1834.
 The brick building measured 106 feet long, 38 feet wide, and four stories high.
 The cost came to $13,000.

-It contained 32 suites of rooms, each having a study room and two adjacent bedrooms for a total capacity to house 64 students.
-The lower level was used for recitation, reading rooms, a library, and a schoolroom, also used as a chapel.
-The old Commons House had boarding facilities for students, besides providing spaces for 20 – 30 students.7
+It contained 32 suites of rooms, each including a study room and two adjacent bedrooms for a total capacity to house 64 students.
+The lower level held recitation, reading rooms, a library, and a schoolroom, also used as a chapel.
+The old Commons House included boarding facilities for students, besides providing spaces for 20 – 30 students.7

-The new Commons House was erected in 1836 for $6,000.
-This building was to serve the students as a boarding facility and an infirmary.
-It took the place of the old Commons House, which was turned over to the Classical School.
+The new Commons House erected in 1836 for $6,000.
+This building served the students as a boarding facility and an infirmary.
+It took the place of the old Commons House, turned over to the Classical School.